Applying Silicone Joints

 Perfect Joints in 3 Steps

-1. Removing the old joint
+Step 1: Removing the old joint

-Removing the old silicone residues frequently is a laborious and time-consuming task.
+Removing the old silicone residues is frequently a laborious and time-consuming task.
 We recommend using a snap-off blade knife to remove the old joint.

-2. Applying the new sealant
+Step 2: Applying the new sealant

 To fill the joint again, you need silicone or acrylic.